Skip Navigation

 Reenrollment

 For the convenience of our families, Our Lady of Sorrows Catholic School implements rolling registration each year.
-Any family who does not advise the front office of their desire to not enroll for the next school year by January 22, 2023 is automatically re-enrolled on February 12, 2023 for the 2023-2024 school year.
-Accounts are automatically charged the $310 reenrollment fee per student in March or the fee may be divided into three monthly payments due by May.
+Any family who does not advise the front office of their desire to not enroll for the next school year by January 24, 2025 is automatically re-enrolled on February 14, 2025 for the 2025-2026 school year.
+Accounts are automatically charged the $320 reenrollment fee per student in March or the fee may be divided into 3-monthly payments due by May.
 To make arrangements, please contact the business office.
+A reminder that after March the 1st, registration fee is non-refundable.

 Immigration